sncfl/netex/documentation/00_introduction/3_data_organisation.md

 This approach keeps each file small, focused, and easy to validate.

-Although NeTEx allows combining multiple business frames inside a single `CompositeFrame`, the Luxembourg profile applies a **constrained, documented structure per file type** to simplify validation, maintenance and overall understanding.
+Although NeTEx permits combining multiple business frames within a CompositeFrame, the Luxembourg WP1 profile applies a documented and predictable structure per file type.
+This approach is adopted to:

-The only exception concerns timetables: **several TimetableFrames may be grouped in the same file**, but only when they all refer to the same `Line`.
+- keep files **small**, **focused**, and **easy to validate** (XSD and Schematron);
+- simplify **interpretation**, **maintenance**, and onboarding for new contributors;
+- support **incremental updates** by allowing selective regeneration of specific files;
+- ensure **consistency** across all WP1 publications and future work packages;
+- reduce the risk of ambiguous or unintended cross-frame dependencies.

+This constrained structure remains fully compliant with NeTEx while providing clearer boundaries between responsibilities of each file.

 ## 3.2 CompositeFrames used in WP1